jakubjurkiewicz/Angular10.Net5FoodPlaner/README.md

 - Sorting, filtering, paging on server side,

-- implement rest of the basic features,
+- Implement rest of the basic features,

-- implement CQRS, divide app to two separate ones and communicate them with RabbitMq (in the future i want to use some service bus)
+- Implement CQRS, divide app to two separate ones and communicate them with RabbitMq (in the future i want to use some service bus)

-- dockerize my 'microservices'
+- Dockerize my 'microservices'

-- increase my raw SQL knowledge
+- Increase my raw SQL knowledge

 - I AM OPEN FOR SUGGESTIONS